-Misting systems are used to maintain and increase the humidity levels in a terrarium.
-These systems range from fairly simple to sophisticated set-ups.
-Automatic misters have become increasingly popular in recent years.
-But which of these products is the best and which ones should you avoid all-together?
-That’s what this post aims to display; the best terrarium misting systems.
+Misting systems are used to maintain the humidity levels in a terrarium.
+These automated systems range from simple to sophisticated, but the purpose remains the same; mist your terrarium automatically throughout the day.
+So which is the best misting system for reptile & amphibian habitats and which ones should you avoid?
+That’s what I’ll cover in this review.

-Generally, misting systems come in two varieties; low or high pressure.
 The low-pressure mister is less than 100 pounds per square inch while the high-pressure mister is more.
 When it comes to misters, the higher the pressure, the better.
-Low-pressure mister systems are generally less efficient for terrariums.
+Low-pressure mister systems are less efficient for terrariums.

 |Exo Terra Monsoon

 Quick setup and dependable for small habitats.

 A nice budget option for beginners in the hobby.

 Top 4 Misting Systems Reviewed

 As you read through this post, keep in mind there are different versions of some of these products.
 I’ll point out their differences and explain what they’re for and help you determine which is right for you.